-We recently complete the HSC Deck Repair Project which included the repair of the plaza decks and enhanced sustainable roof and drainage.
+We recently completed the HSC Deck Repair Project which included the repair of the plaza decks and enhanced sustainable roof and drainage.
 Enhanced the existing plaza decks with a sustainable roof, repaired roofs, and drainage.
 Planted sustainable plantings.
 Installed a labyrinth for patients, visitors faculty and staff usage.

 The new MART building is one of Stony Brook’s LEED-rated buildings.
 LEED buildings are constructed of sustainable materials, and incorporate systems that reduce energy and water consumption, improve indoor air quality, and reduce waste.
 LEED-rated buildings have a smaller carbon footprint than other buildings of similar size.
 Location within a natural setting is key to the MART/Bed Tower’s broader sustainability within the community.
 Stormwater quality and quantity are controlled on-site.
 Eighty-seven percent of all total suspended solids are removed from the stormwater through underground detention and infiltration basins.
 This regionally significant achievement boasts a decrease in stormwater runoff from the project for post-construction measures.